-Abstract-Stock investment has become an important investment activity in Thailand.
+Abstract- Stock investment has become an important investment activity in Thailand.
 However, investors often lose money due to unclear investment objectives.
 Therefore, an investment decision support system to assist investors in making good decisions has become an important research issue.
-Thus, this paper introduces an intelligent decision-making model, based on the application of Neurofuzzy system (NFs) technology.
-Our proposed system can decide a trading strategy for each day and produce a high profit for of each stock.
+Thus, this paper introduces an intelligent decision-making model, based on the application of Fuzzy Logic and Neurofuzzy system (NFs) technology.
+Our proposed system can decide a trading strategy for each day and produce a high profit for each stock.
 Our decision-making model is used to capture the knowledge in technical indicators for making decisions such as buy, hold and sell.
-And the optimizing algorithm included in our proposed model shows the different number of membership functions in NFs and NFs inputs effectively a result in profits.
 Finally, the experimental results have shown higher profits than the Neural Network (NN) and "Buy & Hold" models for each stock index.
-The results are very encouraging and can be implemented in a Decision-Making trading system during the trading day.
+The results are very encouraging and can be implemented in a Decision- Trading System during the trading day.

-Index Terms- Intelligence System, Neuro-Fuzzy System, Stock Index, Decision Making System.
+Index Terms- Intelligence System, Fuzzy Logic, Neuro-Fuzzy System, Stock Index, Decision Making System.